tryriot/frontend-challenge/README.md

 You will find a graphQL API on this endpoint: <https://relaxing-pipefish-44.hasura.app/v1/graphql>

-you can use a Graphiql online website: <https://lucasconstantino.github.io/graphiql-online/> to preview and try the API.
+you can use a GraphiQL online website: <https://lucasconstantino.github.io/graphiql-online/> to preview and try the API.

 ### Technicall: 30 minutes debriefing